1) ARE YOU ASSOCIATED WITH A DENOMINATION?

 Shepherd of the Pines is for anyone who wants to be part of a Christ-centered community.
 Our family is made up of many people from many different religious backgrounds and are united in the body of Christ.

 6) HOW CAN I JOIN?

-Call our office at +1-320-393-4925 and ask to speak with the pastor.
+Call our office at +1-320-393-4925 and ask to speak with Pastor David.
 We do ask that you attend one of our new members’ classes that are offered regularly.
 We’d love to have you be a part of our family!

 7) CAN I TAKE COMMUNION?

 Along with the historic Church, our church teaches that not only is bread and wine present in communion, but it is also the true body and blood of Jesus for the forgiveness of sins (Matthew 26:28-28; 1 Corinthians 10:16; 1 Corinthians 11:29).

 If you believe that communion is the true body and blood of Christ we welcome you to our table.
 If you have any questions about our communion policy please contact Pastor David here.

 The biblical definition of baptism is a washing away of sins (Acts 22:16), in which a person receives the Holy Spirit (Acts 2:38-39), is made new (Titus 3:3-5) and is brought into God’s family (John 3:5).
 Since baptism is God’s act and not ours, we believe that children of any age can receive the benefits of baptism.
 So yes, absolutely we baptize infants!